Ontario School Zone Signs and Speed Limits

 A school zone is usually a designated area that starts at the front door of the school, encompasses many blocks that surround the campus and has a high concentration of school-generated traffic.

-Once you see this sign on the road you immediately must slow down and adjust your speed between 30 to 40 km/hr max. unless the sign indicates another speed limit.
+Once you see this sign on the road, you immediately must slow down and adjust your speed between 30 and 40 km/hr max. unless the sign indicates another speed limit.

 These signs indicate that you are entering a school zone.